SignalHub-Ecosystem/radiowitness-web/assets/README.md

 ```

 ## Authoring & Publishing
 The [Dat Protocol](https://www.datprotocol.com/) is transport agnostic, meaning Dat peers can communicate over TCP, UDP, any duplex stream really.
 This flexibility allows Publishers to provide any number of peering strategies to their Authors.
-In practice a UDP socket on a well-routed VPS is a fine start, add [WireGuard VPN](https://www.wireguard.com/) and you'll be feeling like the king of Nynex.
+In practice a TCP socket on a well-routed VPS is a fine start, add [WireGuard VPN](https://www.wireguard.com/) and you'll be feeling like the king of Nynex.
 Both Author and Publisher peers will attempt to use `stdin&stdout` to replicate so you've just gotta pipe them together using your transport of choice, in this example a linux fifo:
 ```
 $ ./bin/radiowitness author install
 $